 While squats can be performed without weights, heavier squats increase the activation of the affected muscles.
 It increases the pressure on the hamstring muscles as well as the calves, specifically in terms of stabilizing the exercise.

 Several variations of the squats like the jump squat, barbell squat, box squat, hack squat, kneeling squat, etc. affect the muscles differently.
 These variations also alter the priority muscles that are affected during the exercise.
 As an example, the barbell squat greatly affects the back muscles when compared with the other squat variations.

 The underdevelopment of the calf muscles is at times attributed to genetics.
 Using weights such as barbells and kettlebells on squats increases the recruitment of the crucial calf muscles and helps in overriding the genetic component that prevents the muscular development of the calf muscles.

-Changing the angle of the squat also alters the engaged muscles and increases the load on specific muscles -
+Changing the bar placement of the squat also alters the engaged muscles and increases the load on specific muscles.

 Despite engaging the hamstrings, quads, and glutes the most, the calf muscles also have a significant role in performing squats.
 The calf muscles are responsible for counterbalancing the movement of the quads and knees.